rizdaprasetya/mt-alt-doc/en/snap/platform/overview.md

 ![Snap UI](./../../../asset/image/shopify-new-16-enable-some-methods.png ':size=400')<br>

 #### Card Installment Settings
 On this section, you can activate Online or Offline Installment for card payment method, to activate the installment feature, you are required to have an agreement with the bank.
-Please consult Midtrans Activation Team for details.
+Please contact Midtrans for details.
 ![General Settings](./../../../asset/image/shopify-new-23-installment-settings.png ':size=400')<br>

 Previously on Old Midtrans Payment App, when you install/activate Midtrans Card Installment, it will automatically configured by default.
 But on the New Midtrans Payment App, you will need to Enable Online Card Installment by ticking the option and clicking the **Submit** button to save the settings.